top1

 Welcome

-Bond County ILGenWeb is a free genealogical site about the history of the county.
-We hope you find helpful clues for your research of ancestors and relatives of the county.
+Bond County ILGenWeb is a free genealogical site about the history of the Illinois county.
+It is a member of ILGenWeb, which is a member of USGenWeb®.
+We hope you find helpful clues for your research of Bond County ancestors.

-Please consider contributing your pieces of Bond county family history.
-YOUR HELP IS NEEDED.
+Are you familiar with the area?
+Do you have a family tree connection to the area?
+Please consider contributing your pieces of Bond County family history.
+Corrections, updates, and additions to this site are always welcome.
 Our combined efforts can make this a great site for all who visit!

 County Coordinator: Norma Hass normahass01@gmail.com